edgelesssys/contrast/docs/docs/getting-started/deployment.md

    ports:
 ```

+These are all the changes you need to make to your deployment files.

 ## 2. Setup the Contrast runtime

-After adjusting the deployment files, add the Contrast runtime to your cluster.
+Once you've adjusted your deployment files, the next step is to install the Contrast runtime on your cluster.
-The runtime sets up Confidential Virtual Machines (CVMs) on the nodes.
+The runtime is responsible for setting up Confidential Virtual Machines (CVMs) on your nodes.

-You only need to deploy the runtime once per version, and it can be shared across multiple Contrast deployments.
+You only need to deploy the runtime once per version.
+After installation, it can be reused across multiple Contrast deployments.

 <Tabs queryString="platform">
 <TabItem value="aks-clh-snp" label="AKS" default>